-My personal favourites for everyday use in standard conditions.
-The armored models are available in matt black and OD green.
-The frames are made from a very robust rubberised material which stands up extremely well to hard use.
-The polycarbonate lenses offer great clarity and come in “smoke” and clear.
+My personal favorite for everyday use in standard conditions.
+The armored models are available in mat black and OD green.
+The frames are made from a very robust rubberized material which stands up extremely well to hard use.
+The poly-carbonate lenses offer great clarity and come in “smoke” and clear.
 The smoke lenses are dark and offer an ideal solution to shooting in bright environments.
 The clear option suits darker days where impact protection is required.
 The lens swapping is an easy affair but unlike some glasses I have used in the past remain firmly in place.
 The nose piece can be adjusted although I did not find it nessecary.

 The sandstorms offer increased protection from particles and bumps with foam backing in the same way as the Detections do.
 The Sandstorms however feature a lighter frame and come in 10g lighter than the Detections.
 The foam backing piece can be easily unclipped leaving you with an even lighter pair of sunglasses.